lemoer/wgkex/README.md

+# wireguard-vxlan-glue

+This project is based on ffmucs wgkex, and drops everything mqtt related, as routers in hannover have to be registered manually and we really just want wireguard, and not mqtt infrastructure.
+Thanks to munich for their outstanding work and ongoing support!

 # WireGuard Key Exchange

 WireGuard Key Exchange is a tool consisting of two parts: a frontend (broker) and a backend (worker).
 The frontend (broker) is where the client can push (register) its key before connecting.
 The backend (worker) is injecting those keys into a WireGuard instance.